Maria Theresa of Spain: Physical

-Maria Theresa was a small, plump woman who was well within the beauty standards of the time, namely fair skin and blond hair.
+Maria Theresa was a small, plump woman who was well within the beauty standards of the time, namely fair skin and blonde hair.
 Thanks to her mother, a princess of the House of Bourbon, she had not inherited the typical facial features of the Spanish Habsburgs caused by generations of inbreeding (Habsburg Jaw).
 However, the Queen had bad teeth since she liked to eat sweets and drink hot chocolate.

 Unlike Philip IV 's other legitimate children who suffered from hereditary diseases, she enjoyed good health which she maintained until her death.